postyou/contao-wrapper_tags/README.md

 - Contao 3.2.x - 3.5.x
 - PHP 5.6.2 - 7.x

-Not tested on PHP &lt; 5.6.2 but maybe it works on few earlier versions.
+Not tested on PHP &lt; 5.6.2 but maybe works on few earlier versions.

 ## Installation